Guide To Online Reputation Management

 There are over 13.5 Billion searches on Google daily.
 How many are about you?

-People on average spend 6 hours of there day online.
-25% of your entire day is spent online, sharing ideas or products with your friends or simply browsing with no end goal.
+People, on average, spend 6 hours of their day online.
+25% of your entire day is spent online, sharing ideas or products with your friends, or simply browsing with no end goal.
 What are people seeing about you?

 Take control of your web presence.
-Whether it is about a personal or business matter, your online reputation controls your success and failure.
+Whether it is about a personal or business matter, your online reputation dictates your success and failure.

 Have any questions?
 Speak to a knowledgeable team member today.

-Control is important to have while managing your online reputation.
+Control is essential when managing your online reputation.
 Creation of content and promotion is what we do best.

-Here is a fast summary before we get into the specifics.
+Here is a quick summary before we get into the specifics.

-Anything that is in your search results is factored into your overall online reputation.
+As a guide, know that everything in your search results is factored into your overall online reputation.
 This is in addition to your social media presence.
-Depending on how active you are you may have the deal with third-party sites as well.
+Depending on how active you are, you may have the deal with third-party sites as well.

-So generally speaking keep your information on websites that you have control over, make sure you are representing yourself as you want people to see you as.
+So, generally speaking, keep your information on websites that you have control over.
+Make sure you are representing yourself as you want people to see you.
 Here are some great examples for you to start with:

 - Designing custom websites

-- Social media platforms (Facebook, Instagram, Twitter, Pinterest and much more)
+- Social media platforms – Facebook, Instagram, Twitter, Pinterest, and many more

-To put this in perspective, ~90% of all Google visitors do not venture off the first page.
-On top of that, most users select only from the first 4 options (paid ads or organic)
+To put this in perspective, 90% of all Google visitors do not venture past the first page.
+On top of that, most users select only from the first 4 options (paid ads or organic).

-Now you also need to encourage search engines to boost important content to the top of the results, where most people will find it.
-Use creative and professional images and most importantly keep it original!
+So you need to encourage search engines to boost important content to the top of the results, where most people will find it.
+Use creative and professional images and, most importantly, keep the content original!